 SOPWITH TABLOID & BABY

-NOTE: The skids are necessary with the rearward placed wheels.
+NOTE: The tabloid skids are necessary with the rearward placed wheels.
 The wheels can be positioned as on the baby without tip over skids

 INFORMATION